SivaKesava1/sivakesava1.github.io/_projects/7-hotnets.md

 Turing complete, we ask the same question for the Domain Name System (DNS).
 DNS is at least as pervasive and essential as BGP in the global Internet infrastructure.
-Besides the scientific interest, the complexity of DNS can have implications for new applications (that can utilize the unsuspected power of DNS), for security (to understand how attackers can exploit DNS via new vectors and how to defend against it), and for verification (to understand basic complexity limits and suggest new verification algorithms).
-In this paper, we show that using the power of $\mathtt{DNAME}$ records, DNS can express regular languages, pushdown systems, and context-free languages.
+Besides the scientific interest, the complexity of DNS can have implications for new applications (that can utilize the unsuspected power of DNS), and for verification (to understand basic complexity limits and suggest new verification algorithms).
+In this paper, we show that using the power of $\mathtt{DNAME}$ records, DNS can express regular languages and pushdown systems.
 The first result can be used to build a system for controlling domain access (of which parental control is a special case).
-The second result shows that verification of DNS configurations in the presence of arbitrary $\mathtt{DNAME}$ rules is likely to take the time that is cubic in the number of rules.
+The second result shows that verification of DNS zone files is likely to take time that is at least cubic in the number of records.

 {% include common_links.md %}